 The headlights were properly aimed when your car was new.
-You should check their aim if you regularly carry heavy items in the cargo area or pull a trailer.
-Each headlight assembly has horizontal and vertical adjustment indicators.
-These are set to their "0" positions after the headlights are aimed at the factory.
-To check these settings:
+If you regularly carry heavy items in the cargo area or pull a trailer, readjustment may be required.
+Adjustment of the headlights should be performed by an Acura technician or other qualified mechanic.